 The Events Committee organises and delivers a balanced programme of events that:

 - Foster personal and/or professional development

 It can involve working with potential sponsors, collaborating with other professional bodies and associations to provide joint events, innovating ideas for events that our members will enjoy, marketing for events and organising venues and ticket sales.

 A small committee which provides advice to existing and prospective members and promotes the benefits of membership through targeted activities, including the maintenance of SLA Europe ListServ.
 The Membership Committee also monitors membership reports and provides membership level statistics to the Board as necessary.

-Our regional representatives try and ensure that the SLA Europe chapter is providing value to its members outside of London; particularly by working with the Events committee to organise events in their respective regions.
+Our regional representatives try and ensure that the SLA Europe Community is providing value to its members outside of London; particularly by working with the Events committee to organise events in their respective regions.